Can You Bring A Massage Gun On A Plane

 Size and Weight

-Fortunately, there are no specific size or weight restrictions for massage guns, because they are inherently small devices, we guess.
+Fortunately, massage guns have no specific size or weight restrictions because they are inherently small devices.

 But remember, it’s always a good idea to check with your airline for any specific requirements they may have for electronic devices.